Crapy/CSGOBombTimer/README.md

+**THIS IS AN OLD BRANCH IT WILL NOT BE UPDATED GO TO MASTER FOR THE NEW BOMBTIMER 2.0**

 This is my first ever something made in C#.
 A simple Bomb Timer to be presented in the HUD

 EXE Download: https://github.com/Crapy/CSGOBombTimer/blob/master/CSGO_BombTimer.rar